 I strived to find some opportunity in the obstacles I moved through.

 The story I took from it was up to me.

 After I healed up from yet another significant procedure in late summer roughly four years after it all began, I longed to be outside in nature.
 I decided to begin walking back into my body and the world.
 Literally and figuratively!
 Even though I had more procedures and healing to come (At that time, I actually did not know how much more!!
 It ended up being roughly two more years totally almost six total years!)

 For me, the wilderness was the perfect place to begin transitioning away from full-time recovery.
 For some, including several of my healthcare practitioners the idea sounded a bit mad and much too soon.
 I also realized that I can take my own labels from what is given to me medically.
 These same amazing practitioners who had helped me also had told me I would not heal fully.
 So, I took a chance on myself-and yes, a rather big one!

 Despite that, I went, and the hardest part was taking my first step.
 When I did that, I left behind what had been, stepping over a threshold into what is possible.
 Knowing I might fail; but also knowing even if I failed, I had already won.
 I was walking a path of healing.
 And a path of soul.

-For this pilgrimage, I chose a high-altitude route that traversed the Continental Divide and Colorado Trail, ultimately trekking about 250 miles.
+For this pilgrimage, I chose a high-altitude route that traversed the Continental Divide Route and Colorado Trail, ultimately trekking about 250 miles.
 I walked the first 80 miles with a friend, Kelly B. Then, I soloed the rest with support from my spouse Christopher; pausing one time to take care of some of my needs.